abitofhelp/hybrid_app_ada/docs/roadmap.md

 ## Overview

-This roadmap outlines planned enhancements and features for the Simple_Hybrid Ada 2022 application starter.
+This roadmap outlines planned enhancements and features for the Hybrid_App_Ada Ada 2022 application starter.
 The goal is to continuously improve the starter template while maintaining its focus on clean architecture, functional programming principles, and educational value.

 ---